Joint Discrete Antenna Positioning and Beamforming Optimization in Movable Antenna Enabled Full-Duplex ISAC Networks: MA-Enabled Full-Duplex ISAC System Model and Problem Formulation

 \subsection{Communication and Radar Sensing SINR}

-Signal-to-interference-plus-noise ratio (SINR) can be used as a metric to measure the performance of communication and sensing systems, so we use communication SINR and sensing SINR as the metric for the communication and sensing capabilities of the system.
+The performance of radar sensing and communication systems is significantly influenced by the respective SINR.
+In particular, within MIMO radar systems, the detection probability of a point target tends to rise steadily with an increase in the output SINR \cite{6649991}.
+So we use communication SINR and sensing SINR as the metric for the communication and sensing capabilities of the system.
 In this paper, we assume that ${\mathbf{v}} \in {\mathbb{C}^{{N_r} \times 1}}$ is the receiving beamforming vector at FD-DFRC-BS to capture the desired reflection sensing signal from the target.
 For radar sensing target, its sensing SINR can be expressed as Eq.
 (12), where we define ${\bf{Q}} = \sum\nolimits_{k = 1}^K {{\beta _k}{\bf{A}}\left( {{\theta _k},{\phi _k}} \right)} + {{\bf{H}}_{{\rm{SI}}}}$.
 Similarly, we assume $\left\{ {\bf{r}}_u \right\}_{{u = }1}^{U} \in {{\Bbb C}^{{N_r} \times 1}}$ is the receiving beamforming vector at FD-DFRC-BS to obtain uplink transmitted signal.
 For the uplink, the SINR of the communication data sent by the $u$-th user can be expressed as Eq.
 (13), where ${\bf{C}} = \sum\nolimits_{k = 0}^K {{\beta _k}{\bf{A}}\left( {{\theta _k},{\phi _k}} \right)} + {{\bf{H}}_{{\rm{SI}}}} $ represents the interference channel of the downlink path.
 In addition, for downlink communication, the SINR received by the $d$-th user can be expressed as Eq.
 (14).
 For downlink communication, it is assumed that users cannot eliminate the interference from dedicated radar sensing signal ${{\bf{s}}_0}$.
 In this paper, through the optimization of the beamforming vectors, it can suppress the non-target radar sensing interference and multi-user interference in Eq.
 (12), the radar snesing interference and multi-user interference in Eq.
 (13) and Eq.
 (14).